stoeps13/connections-doc/source/admin/admin/t_admin_act_managing_notifications.md

     app\_server\_root\profiles\dm\_profile\_root\bin
     ```

+    !!! note
-    **Note:** You must start the client from this directory or subsequent commands that you try to run will not execute properly.
+    You must start the client from this directory or subsequent commands that you try to run will not execute properly.
 For more information, see the *Starting the wsadmin client* topic.

 2. Use the following command to access the HCL Connections configuration files: